wheezard/runtype/README.md

   A type can also be inverted if you put a bang (!) before its name.

-  Inverted types are the opposite of their normal counterpart, except for `realnumber` and `integer` - these two still check if a value is a number.
+  Inverted types are the opposite of their normal counterpart, except for `realnumber` and `integer` - these two still only match numbers.

 - If it is not one of the following, it is a literal string and runtype just checks for equality.